 - To specify accent colors, go to the General panel of the Preferences dialog box and choose a color from the Accent Color menu.

-If you own Adobe Creative Suite, you can use Adobe Bridge to synchronize color settings across all color-managed Creative Suite components.
-When you specify Creative Suite color settings using the Edit > Creative Suite Color Settings command in Adobe Bridge, color settings are automatically synchronized.
-Synchronizing color settings ensures that colors look the same in all color-managed Adobe Creative Suite components.
+If you use Adobe Creative Cloud, you can use Adobe Bridge CC to automatically synchronize color settings across applications.
+This synchronization ensures that colors look the same in all color-managed Adobe applications.

 Adobe Bridge can display menus, options, and tool tips in multiple languages.
 You can also specify that Adobe Bridge use a specific language for keyboard shortcuts.